Skew-Brauer graph algebras: Skew-Brauer graph algebras of finite representation type

 Now we suppose that $w$ has valency at least two.
 By the definition of the quiver $Q=Q_{\Gamma^\times}$, the local configuration for the vertex $y \in Q$ associated to the edge $y$ in $\Gamma^{\times}$ (here $y$ receives the same name by abuse of notation) is as follows.

 where $\of(y)$ and $\of^{-}(y)$ might be equal.
 Then there are tree arrows ending at $y$ and, by Lemma \ref{lema:quivers iguales}, $B$ is not a Brauer graph algebra as we claim.\end{proof}

-\begin{lem} Let $\Gamma^\times$ be a skew-Brauer graph with at least two edges.
+\begin{lem} Let $\Gamma^\times$ be a skew-Brauer graph with at least two edges and with a non-empty set $\Gamma_0^{\times}$ of special vertices.
 If $B_{\Gamma^{\times}}$ is of finite representation type, then it is not a modified Brauer tree algebra. \end{lem}

-\begin{proof} Since $B_{\Gamma^{\times}}$ is of finite representation type, by Lemma \ref{lema: distiguished vertices}, $\Gamma^{\times}$ has exactly one distinguished vertex $v^{\times}$.
+\begin{proof} Since $B_{\Gamma^{\times}}$ is of finite representation type, by Lemma \ref{lema: distiguished vertices}, $\Gamma^{\times}$ has exactly one special vertex $v^{\times}$.
 By definition of skew-Brauer graph, there is exactly one edge $x$ incident to $v^\times$.
 We denote by $v$ the other vertex of $x$.

 Consider the edge $y = \of(x)$ having $v$ and $u$ as vertices.
-This is the minimal configuration for a skew-Brauer graph with a distinguished vertex.
+This is the minimal configuration for a skew-Brauer graph with a special vertex.
 We analyse cases for the rest of the graph.

 Case 1: suppose $\mf(u) > 1$ or $\mathrm{val}(u)>1$.
 Then the vertex $y \in Q_{\Gamma^{\times}}$ is the end of three arrows.

 Case 2: the following three $\mf(u) = 1$, $\mathrm{val}(u)=1$ and $\mathrm{val}(v)>1$ hold.
 Then there are exactly two arrows ending at $y \in Q_{\Gamma^{\times}}$ and one arrow starting at $y$.